lbehnke/hierarchical-clustering-java/README.md

 What you get out
 ----------------

-A java object *Cluster* is returned, that represents an hierachy of clusters based on their distances.
+A *Cluster* instance is returned, that represents an hierachy of clusters based on their distances.
 You may want to visualize the result using the Swing component *DendrogramPanel*:

     DendrogramPanel dp = new DendrogramPanel();